DavesThinkTank/Bally-Star-Trek/README.md

 - Slam switch: The slam switch is located on the inside of the game door.
 It can be used to end a self-test session without going through all the tests.
 See the manual for more information.

 ### Version History
+### Version 2025.09 by Dave's Think Tank

+Changes / Additions:
+- Coin lockout and K1 flipper relay have been added to the solenoid self-test.
+- Slingshot sound changed to transporter, at regular volume.
+- Reduced gain on "Fire all phasers" to sfx gain.
+- Self-destruct timer starts at 60 when mini-game begins (rather than blank for 1.7 seconds).
+Flashes when game ends, to give you some sense of how you did.
+- When bonus scored, points awarded will flash in the credit window.
+Since bonus ladder used for light show, this allows you to know how many points were won.
+- When BALLY scored, points awarded will flash in the credit window.
+No reason, other than consistency with the bonus score!

+### Version 2025.06 by Dave's Think Tank

+### Changes / Additions:
+- Light show added to Enterprise explosions and mini-game winners in Mini Games 1 and 2
+- Lamp self-test has been extended to include six light shows from the game - photon torpedoes, phasers, Enterprise explosions, mini-game winner lights, Enterprise computer "Working..." (match), attract mode lights

+### Bug Fixes:
+- Under some circumstances, B, A, L, L, or Y scored during photon torpedoes was being displayed at the switch but not in the middle BALLY lights.

 ### Version 2025.04 by Dave's Think Tank

 ### Documentation of the Project: